Lordeloron/JSpractise/README.md

 # JSpractise
 <iostream> was not included

-  I highly recomended to download the main branch, because page on the GIT.io are represents incorrect
+  I highly recomended to download the main branch, because page is not displaying correctlyt